 2–3 Year Old Development: What to Expect

-Between ages 2 and 3, your child is making enormous strides in every area of development.
-Here's a quick look at each domain:
+Between ages 2 and 3, children make enormous strides across every developmental domain — motor skills, language, cognition, and social-emotional development (CDC, 2022).
+Here's a quick look at each:

 Explore Topics for 2–3 Year Olds